-“You might be surprised to discover that much of what you hear about annuity products is either misleading or not true at all.”
+“You might be surprised to discover that much of what you hear about annuity products are either misleading or not true at all.”
 Steve Kerby

 Annuities are risk transfer products that have been around for hundreds of years.
 These contracts have a proven record of success, protecting your principal while delivering streams of lifetime income.
 Yet, many financial advisors, agents, and television personalities continue to discourage their audiences from taking a closer look at annuities.